 -

-Offers community classes and activities to promote healthy lifestyles.
+Offers community programs and activities to promote a healthy lifestyle.

 -